ktbaek/Excess-deaths-Denmark/README.md

 interval in a given quarter.
 Age groups 0-19 are ommitted.](README_files/figure-gfm/excess-both-bases-quarter-age-1.png)

+***Figure 8: Excess deaths by age and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
+Age groups 0-19 are ommitted.*

 ![**Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.](README_files/figure-gfm/excess-both-bases-quarter-sex-1.png)

+***Figure 9: Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.*

 | Age   | Base 2010-19: Female | Base 2010-19: Male | Base 2015-19: Female | Base 2015-19: Male |
 |:------|---------------------:|-------------------:|---------------------:|-------------------:|